zyxw59/conlang_fmt/README.md

   > Note: this parameter should only be used to disable numbering for a single
   > heading.
   > Use CSS to disable numbering for an entire level of headings.
 - `notoc`: Do not include this heading in the table of contents.
+This implies `nonumber`.
   > Note: this parameter should only be used to prevent a single heading from
   > appearing in the table of contents.
   > Use parameters on the table of contents itself to hide an entire level of